seid14/qalamsms/README.md

 # Student & Course Management System

-A Laravel mini-app for managing Somali high school students and courses with CRUD operations, many-to-many relationships, authentication, and a REST API.
+A Laravel mini-app for managing high school students and courses with CRUD operations, many-to-many relationships, authentication, and a REST API.

 ## Features